-I am an ethnomusicologist, public folklorist, archivist, audio preservation engineer, musician, and music curator.
+Among other descriptors, I am an archivist, ethnomusicologist, folklorist, audio preservation engineer, curator, and musician.

 I received my B.F.A in Writing, Literature, and Publishing from Emerson College, my M.A. in Ethnomusicology from Indiana University, and my Ph.D. in Folklore and Ethnomusicology with a minor in Central Eurasian Studies from Indiana University.